PeteJames21/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 - Results must be sorted in descending order by the rating
 - You can use only one SELECT statement
 - The database name will be passed as an argument of the `mysql` command

+## 103-rating_genres.sql
+Write a script that lists all genres in the database `hbtn_0d_tvshows_rate` by their rating.
+- Each record should display: tv_genres.name - rating sum
+- Results must be sorted in descending order by their rating
+- You can use only one SELECT statement
+- The database name will be passed as an argument of the mysql command